 - A project management solution could offer advanced features in more costly pricing plans

-Welcome is an industry leader when it comes to agile workflow automation features.
+Content Marketing Platform is an industry leader when it comes to agile workflow automation features.
 It’s your best bet at reducing redundant and repetitive tasks.

 It also offers collaboration tools such as Kanban boards and message boards that help marketing agencies automate project timelines and timesheets while tracking timelines.